 New controls on sheep and goat products to protect against peste des petits ruminants (PPR)

-Strict new controls suspending personal imports of certain sheep and goat commodities, such as meat, cheese and milk products, have been announced today (21 August).
+Strict new controls suspending personal imports of certain sheep and goat commodities, such as meat, cheese and milk products, have been announced.

-Strict new controls suspending personal imports of certain sheep and goat commodities, such as meat, cheese and milk products, have been announced today (21 August) to safeguard Britain’s sheep and goat populations from outbreaks of peste des petits ruminants (PPR).
+Strict new controls suspending personal imports of certain sheep and goat commodities, such as meat, cheese and milk products, are in force to safeguard Britain’s sheep and goat populations from outbreaks of peste des petits ruminants (PPR).

 Peste des petits ruminants (PPR) poses no risk to human health but is a highly contagious disease affecting goats and sheep.
 In recent months, there have been outbreaks in mainland Europe, and the commercial import of certain commodities is already restricted to prevent the spread of PPR into Great Britain.

-The new controls come into force in England from today (21 August) and in Wales tomorrow (22 August), with Scotland soon to follow.
-They will strengthen the requirements for bringing sheep and goat meat and milk into Great Britain from the European Union (EU), European Free Trade Association states, Greenland and Faroe Islands.
+The controls strengthen the requirements for bringing sheep and goat meat and milk into Great Britain from the European Union (EU), European Free Trade Association states, Greenland and Faroe Islands.

-It will no longer be permitted to bring unpackaged sheep and goat meat and meat products, or sheep and goat milk and milk products, from these areas.
-Additionally, commercially produced and packaged sheep and goat milk and milk products are not permitted from Greece or Romania.
+It is no longer permitted to bring unpackaged sheep and goat meat and meat products, or unpackaged sheep and goat milk and milk products, from these areas.
+Additionally, commercially produced and packaged sheep and goat milk and milk products are not permitted from Greece, Romania and Bulgaria.

 These measures will remain in place until PPR no longer presents a risk to GB through the import of those products.